ariya/eightpack/README.md

 [JSLint](http://jslint.com) is the famous code static analysis tool from Douglas Crockford.

-The command-line version inside EightPack current uses JSLint edition 2011-07-04.
+The command-line version inside EightPack currently uses JSLint edition 2011-07-04.

 To see the usage and the list of all supported options, run: